darrenn-jackson/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to the Digital Mojito blog
 ---

-Testing out GitHub pages and Jekyll for building and hosting a blog